 - Pituitary tumour (Cushing’s Disease) – Micro tumours in the pituitary gland can lead to it producing excessive amounts of adrenocorticotrophic hormone (ACTH).
 ACTH stimulates the adrenal glands to produce too much cortisol (pituitary-dependent hyperadrenocorticism).

 The adrenal glands are located above the kidneys.

-The outer layer of the gland, called the adrenal cortex, produces hormones including cortisol, DHEA, estrogen and testosterone.
-Cortisol is essential for life, it plays several important roles, some of which include; converting proteins into energy, releasing glycogen and has pronounced anti-inflammatory and immunosuppressive effects.
+The outer layer of the gland (adrenal cortex), produces hormones including cortisol, DHEA, estrogen and testosterone.
+Cortisol is essential for life, it plays several important roles, which include converting proteins into energy, releasing glycogen and has pronounced anti-inflammatory and immunosuppressive effects.

-The inner portion of the adrenal gland is called the medulla and it produces epinephrine and norepinephrine (adrenaline), which during a stress response, raises blood glucose levels, blood pressure, and cardiac output.
+The medulla is the inner portion of the adrenal gland and produces epinephrine and norepinephrine (adrenaline), which raise blood glucose, blood pressure and cardiac output during a stress response.

 - Increased thirst and increased urination

 - Enlarged abdomen due to enlarged liver (hepatomegaly)

 - Non-pruritic hair loss (bilateral symmetrical hair loss)